Aetiocetus: Skull

+In Aetiocetus weltoni, the lateral palatal foramina have an internal connection to the superior alveolar canal, the latter structure being home to blood vessels and nerves used to supply baleen with nutrients and innervate it in present-day mysticetes.

 Aetiocetus is a small, toothed whale with no more than three small denticles on the anterior and posterior margins of the posterior upper teeth.
 Their postcanine teeth are somewhat heterodont.
 The base of the rostrum, or snout, of the whale, is greater than 170% of the width of the occipital condyles where the skull meets the neck.
 These features are synapomorphies, or shared derived traits, of Aetiocetus.
 There is a distinct notch by the internal nostrils formed of the palatine, pterygoid, and vomer bones; this is a synapomorphy of Aetiocetus + Chonecetus.
 Synapomorphies of the aetiocetids present in Aetiocetus are: the coronoid process of the dentary, or lower jaw, is well developed; the zygomatic arch is expanded anteriorly and posteriorly but is narrow at the middle.

 Aetiocetus also shares several traits with all mysticetes.
 The mandibular symphysis, or the connection between both lower jaw bones, is not fused.
 The descending process of the maxilla becomes a toothless plate below the orbit.
 They possess a wide rostrum.
 All these features are functionally related to filter-feeding with baleen and is a hallmark of the Mysticeti.
 The presence of teeth, as Barnes et al. remark, seems paradoxical.